esttorhe/esttorhe.github.io/source/_posts/2015-06-15-hidden-error-variable-on-exhaustive-block.markdown

 As you might know (or not) whenever you do a `do`/`catch` block the `catch` block needs to be exhaustive; just like a `switch` and «catch» *all* possible paths.

-It doesn't mean you __necessarily__ need to specify each and every single error type in your `catch` block (even though ideally you should react differently for each type of error) but you can add an exhaustive `catch` that will represent «every single error».
+It doesn't mean you __necessarily__ need to specify every single error type in your `catch` block (even though ideally you should react differently for each type of error) but you can add an exhaustive `catch` that will represent «every single error».

 <!--more-->